 - User manual (not in the picture)

 The silicone ear tips coming with these IEMs are decent.
 But to improve the sound and comfort you should get different, softer ear tips for better fit and sound seal.

 Getting a good seal is crucial if you want to enjoy the high audio quality.
 Otherwise, you’ll think they sound bad.

 Moreover, the earbuds themselves are quite big and do stick out of the ears a bit.
 You can’t sleep in them, but they’re comfortable enough to wear for hours.

 Also, overall, sound isolation is pretty good with original tips but getting better—memory foam—ear tips is highly recommended.
 Excellent sound isolation means you will hear your music over the outside noise.

 Carbo Tenore are very light and thus comfortable, as all quality IEMs (in-ear monitors) should be.
 Listening to them for hours on end won’t leave you with irritation, there is really nothing to complain about.
-As always, pick the right ear tips and enjoy excellent sound quality.
+As always, pick the right ear tips and enjoy the excellent sound quality.

 The only thing you need to remember is these aren’t sports or active earbuds.
 There are no ear wings, and the design isn’t exactly ergonomic, so it doesn’t stick into your ear canal so well.
 For sports, these probably aren’t suitable.

 For regular listening during the day, these feel perfectly fine.